 The functionalities of the ConsensusPathDB web interface are described below.

 Clicking on the link "content information" on the left panel of the ConsensusPathDB start page will take you to a summary of the current interaction content in the database.
 Most notably, the entity and interaction overlap tables summarize the number of unique physical entities and interactions present in each integrated resource, as well as the number of overlapping interactions and physical entities between resources.
-Figure 1. shows the overlap tables for Release 1 of ConsensusPathDB as an example.
+Figure 1 below shows the overlap tables for Release 1 of ConsensusPathDB as an example.

 One way to access the integrated interaction information in ConsensusPathDB is to search for specific interactions.
 Currently, the web interface to ConsensusPathDB offers two possibilities to do this.

-Interactions of specific molecules or pathways
+Search interactions of specific molecules or pathways

 The ConsensusPathDB user can search for interactions of specific physical entities or pathways.